-If a capacitor shows physical damage such as the top bubbling or oil leakage then it should be replaced.
+If a capacitor shows physical damage, such as the top bubbling or oil leakage, it should be replaced.
 Normal rust is not a reason to replace a capacitor.
-Note the MFD or uF rating listed on the capacitor.
-The voltage rating is also worth noting but you may use a HIGHER voltage rated capacitor but not lower.
+Note the microfarad (MFD or µF) rating listed on the capacitor.
+The voltage rating is also worth noting; you may use a HIGHER voltage-rated capacitor but not lower.

 ❹ Decide if under load or bench testing is best

-If the system is currently running then an under load test may be best.
-Do not do an under load test on blower capacitors due to the risk of the meter leads around a spinning blower wheel.
-If the system is NOT running then a bench test will be the best bet.
+If the system is currently running, then an under load test may be best.
+Do not do an under load test on blower capacitors due to the risk of the meter leads wrapping around a spinning blower wheel.
+If the system is NOT running, then a bench test will be the best bet.

 ❺ Bench or Under Load Test?

+If possible, choose under load because it can be done in real load conditions on a running system.
 Choose bench for simplicity or if the system is not running.
-Choose under load because it can be done in real load conditions on a running system.

 ❻ Test Under Load